First steps in MySQL

 Creating a new user

-Similarly to Unix root account, it is advised not to use the MySQL superuser root account for our tasks.
+Similarly to a Unix root account, it is advised not to use the MySQL superuser root account for our daily tasks.
 We should use the root account only when it is necessary.
-We rather create a new account that we will use for our tasks.
+We create a new account that we will use.
 This user will have limited privileges.
 When using the root user we could accidentally do a lot of harm to our data.

 mysql> CREATE USER user12@localhost IDENTIFIED BY '34klq*';